 Why a Master of Fine Arts in Interactive Media at Clark University?

-- Our game design program is currently ranked as the world’s No. 7 Top Grad School for Game Design by The Princeton Review.
+- Our MFA game design program is currently ranked No. 9 in the world by The Princeton Review.
 U.S. News and World Report has called our program “a destination for game designers.”

 - Benefit from studio experiences and industry/education partnerships that drive entrepreneurship, academic collaboration, and economic improvement across the digital and video game industries.